marcusoftnet/marcusoftnet.github.io/_posts/2018-09-22-reflections-on-scaling-after-agile-greece.md

 ## Summary

-Yes, it might be a bit touchy feely, but for me it all ties together nicely.
+Yes, it might be a bit touchy feel-y, but for me it all ties together nicely.

-If it's all about people and people are complex systems (as indivuals but even more in groups) it means that we cannot prescribe solutions from before and expect it to work.
+If it's all about people and people are complex systems (as individuals but even more in groups) it means that we cannot prescribe solutions from before and expect it to work.
 Our fancy facts and/or stories will not make a difference.
 Not only that; we cannot use it to convince others either.

 But we can listen.
 Not with the intent to convince.
 But with the intent to learn.